-Line 17.
-If you do not check the box on line 17, you must spread the amount on line 17 over 3 years.
+Line 26.
+If you do not check the box on line 26, you must spread the amount on line 25 over 3 years.
 If you use this method to figure the taxable amount of your distributions, you cannot change it after the due date (including extensions) for your tax return.

-If the taxpayer died during 2016 after receiving a qualified 2016 disaster distribution, the taxable amount of the distribution may not be spread over 3 years.
-The entire distribution must be reported on the tax return of the deceased taxpayer.
+If the taxpayer died during 2017 after receiving a qualified 2016 disaster distribution, the taxable amount of the distribution may not be spread over 3 years.
+The entire distribution (including any remaining amounts from 2016) must be reported on the tax return of the deceased taxpayer.

-Line 18.
+Line 32.
 At any time during the 3-year period after the date you received a qualified 2016 disaster distribution, you can repay any portion of the distribution to an eligible retirement plan that is permitted to accept rollover contributions.
 You cannot, however, repay more than the amount of the original distribution.
 See Repayment of a Qualified 2016 Disaster Distribution, earlier, for details.

-Enter on line 18 the amount of any repayments you made before filing your 2016 return.
+Enter on line 32 the amount of any repayments you made before filing your

+2017 return.
 Do not include any repayments made later than the due date (including extensions) for that return nor any repayments of nontaxable amounts.
-If you repaid more than the amount on line 17, the excess will be carried forward to your 2017 tax return.
-Repayments made after the due date of your 2016 return (including extensions) but before the due date of your 2017 return generally will be reported on your 2017 tax return.
+If you repaid more than the amount on line 28 (including any excess repayments from 2016 on line 31), the excess will be carried forward to your 2018 tax return.
+Repayments made after the due date of your 2017 return (including extensions) but before the due date of your 2018 return generally will be reported on your 2018 tax return.
 However, you may have to file an amended return in certain situations.
-See Amending 2016 Form 8915A, earlier.
+See Amending 2017 Form 8915A, earlier.

 Example.
-You received a \$60,000 qualified 2016 disaster distribution on December 15, 2016, from your 401(k) plan.
+You received a \$60,000 qualified 2016 disaster distribution on February 1, 2017, from your 401(k) plan.
 You had an economic loss of \$60,000 due to the Tennessee wildfires.
-On April 3, 2017, you repay \$30,000 to your 401(k) plan.
-You file your return on April 10, 2017.
-Since the repayment was made before you filed your return, and not later than the due date (including extensions), you would enter the \$30,000 repayment on line 18.
+On April 1, 2018, you repay \$30,000 to your 401(k) plan.
+You file your return on April 10, 2018.
+Since the repayment was made before you filed your return, and not later than the due date (including extensions), you would enter the \$30,000 repayment on line 32.